Note: Some bundles referenced in this article are no longer available. Click here for a complete list of iZotope's current bundle and suite offerings.

-The Tonal Balance Bundle unlocks Inter-plugin Communication, a framework that lets bundled plug-ins work together as a team to help you accomplish and streamline mix tasks pro engineers tackle every day.
+The Mix & Master Bundle Advanced unlocks Inter-plugin Communication, a framework that lets bundled plug-ins work together as a team to help you accomplish and streamline mix tasks pro engineers tackle every day.
 The full power of modules like Mix Assistant’s Balance feature is unlocked through this time-saving framework.
 Mix Assistant gives you a starting point for your mix by automatically suggesting gain levels for all the tracks in your session based on a “mix focus” of your choice.

 While analyzing your session, mix elements are bundled into logical groups (Vocals, Bass, Drums, and Musical) to suggest an initial level balance, which then allows you to quickly make broad-stroke adjustments to the initial suggestions.
 In just a few clicks, you can achieve a balanced mix for even the most complex sessions.
 Further adjustments can be made on a per-track basis within the Visual Mixer, using instances of Relay or using the faders in your DAW.

-Other tools in the Tonal Balance Bundle, like Nectar 3, can help take your mixes to the next level. iZotope’s Nectar 3 is a comprehensive toolset for any vocal mixing project.
+Other tools in Mix & Master Bundle Advanced, like Nectar 3 Plus, can help take your mixes to the next level. iZotope’s Nectar 3 is a comprehensive toolset for any vocal mixing project.
 No matter the genre, the Unmask module in Vocal Assistant will help place your vocal at the forefront of the mix, automatically moving other competing mix elements out of the way.

-Use Tonal Balance Control to work with confidence and accurately fine-tune your mix in any listening environment or genre.
-Updated with Ozone 9, now you can use Tonal Balance Control to make per-track adjustments to EQ and gain with any Neutron, Ozone, Relay, or Nectar plug-in.
+Use Tonal Balance Control 2 to make per-track adjustments to EQ and gain with any Neutron, Ozone, Relay, or Nectar plug-in.
 By placing it on your masterbus, it shows you how your track stacks up against a reference target.
 These targets were built by analyzing thousands of incredible master tracks in popular genres.
 Or, if you like, you can upload your own reference track, or a whole folder of them.